Principles of swimming ponds:

 - Do not use chemicals or chlorine.

-- Encourages many species of wildlife creature to colonise this new garden habitat.
+- Encourages many species of wildlife creatures to colonise this new garden habitat.

 - Exclude fish and ducks from your swimming pond.
 Both create high levels of nutrient and bring a risk of unhealthy impurities.